mark-veres/bedouin/README.md

 - create a `404.php` file in the `routes` folder
 - this file does not support custom HTTP methods

+## static files
+- put all your static files in the `static` directory
+- access these files at the `/static/*` url
+- file names are case- and extension-sensitive

 > [!NOTE]
 > coming soon:
 > - middleware